 Hints & tips

-Preventing your bees from starving in the midst of plenty.
+Preventing bees from starving in the midst of plenty.

 As it happened, the outer frames of stores were not full but did contain some food, so it looks as if my bees had been accessing the outer frames.